11 Best PHP Frameworks for Modern Web Developers in 2017

-With PHP being the most popular server-side programming language to date, frameworks for PHP have emerged which offer developers the ability to build more complex, secure, and well-rounded web applications faster than ever before.
+With PHP being the most popular server-side programming language to date, We have put together the best PHP frameworks for 2017 that have emerged which offer developers the ability to build more complex, secure, and well-rounded web applications faster than ever before.
 Frameworks for PHP come in all sorts of shapes and sizes and have targeted developers with different levels of experience, application needs, hosting capabilities, and development time-frames.

 |PRO’s||CON’s||Min.
 PHP Version|